 Most of Chiba prefecture lies on the hilly Boso Peninsula, a rice farming region, the East coast of which is known as the Ninety-Nine League Plain, an especially productive area.
 The Kuroshio Current [or Black Tide] flows around Chiba’s shores, which keeps it relatively warmer in winter and cooler in summer than neighbouring Tokyo.

-Terada Honke have their own 4,000 m2 rice field, where they cultivate pesticide and herbicide-free rice.
+Terada Honke also own 2 hectares of land where they grow their own rice.
+Here they cultivate pesticide and herbicide-free strains of different rice varieties including Kameno-o, Shinriki and Chiba Nishiki varieties.
 They are also leading the way in the recovery of old indigenous species of rice of their area.
 Apart from their own rice fields, they also have 10 local farms growing rice for them; they are all practicing organic farming, but each has its own originality in their natural rice cultivation, such as rice duck farming [a method where ducks are freed in the rice fields, to let them eat the weeds and the bugs] and non-tilled cropping [where rice is cropped without ever ploughing the soil].